 A single entry bond, also known as a single transaction bond, is valid for, as its name suggests, one transaction (import) only and can only be used for the port at which the importing cargo will arrive.
 It is generally recommended for one-time or occasional imports.
 This is the better option if you’re importing fewer than three times a year.
 However, this depends largely on the bond cost and the breaking point may vary between two to five shipments.

-Note that the Importer Security Filing (ISF), which is required to be submitted before your goods depart the exporting country, is not included in the single entry bond and will have to be purchased separately.
+Note that when buying a single entry bond, the importer of records is required to buy a ISF bond as well in order to be able to file the ISF.
+ISF is required to be submitted 72 hours before your goods depart from the last foreign export country.
+It's not included in the Single entry bond and will have to be purchased separately.

 A continuous bond, on the other hand, is valid for an unlimited number of imports through all US ports over a 12-month period.
 It covers all shipments within this period so you don’t have to obtain a single entry bond every time.
 This is the cheaper and better option for frequent importers realizing three or more imports annually.

-A continuous bond also includes your ISF so you won’t have to make a double purchase.
+Acquiring a continuous bond can save you money since all imports done with a continuous bond do not require importers to get an ISF bond for every import entry.
 The continuous bond is automatically renewed each year until terminated either by the surety company or the importer himself.
 Purchasing a continuous bond does not restrict the importer to a freight forwarder or customs broker.

 Note: If you have a customs broker that’s assisting with customs clearance with US Customs and Border Protection, you may be entitled to use your broker’s bond.